pneff93/Kafka-R-Realtime-Prediction/README.md

 ### Kafka Streams
 A Kafka Streams application consumes the `machine-measurement` topic and communicates via REST API with R to predict the weight using linear regression.
-You can find a unit test for the topology as well as an integration test for the REST communication in _KafkaStreams/src/test/kotlin_.
+You can find a unit test for the topology as well as an integration test for the REST communication [here](KafkaStreams/src/test/kotlin).

 ### ksqlDB
 In ksqlDB both streams are joined, and the prediction is compared with the actual weight (error).